-Some of the native plants found in the Mojave Garden are: Joshua Trees, Mojave Yucca, Creosote, Rabbitbrush, Quail Bush, Desert Milkweed, Cat's Tongue, Brittlebush, Smoke Trees, Desert Globemallow, Echinocereus engelmannii (hedgehog cactus), Chuparosa, Palo Verdes, Desert Marigolds, Cylindropuntia echinocarpa (silver cholla), Opuntia basilaris var. basilaris (beavertail pricklypear), Graythorn, Desert Chia Sage, Ocotillo, Washingtonia filifera, Desert Chicory, Coyote Melon, White Sage, Desert Senna, Four Wing Saltbush, Desert Willow, Paperbag Bush, Datura, Desert Parsley, Desert Dandelion, Desert Primrose, and a variety of desert wildflowers that bloom in Spring and Summer.
+Some of the other native plants found in the Mojave Garden are: Joshua Trees, Mojave Yucca, Creosote, Rabbitbrush, Quail Bush, Desert Milkweed, Cat's Tongue, Brittlebush, Smoke Trees, Desert Globemallow, Echinocereus engelmannii (hedgehog cactus), Chuparosa, Palo Verdes, Desert Marigolds, Cylindropuntia echinocarpa (silver cholla), Opuntia basilaris var. basilaris (beavertail pricklypear), Graythorn, Desert Chia Sage, Ocotillo, Desert Chicory, Coyote Melon, White Sage, Desert Senna, Four Wing Saltbush, Desert Willow, Paperbag Bush, Datura, Desert Parsley, Desert Dandelion, Desert Primrose, Penstemon eatonii, Cylindropuntia ramosissima, Dudleya saxosa ssp. aloides, and a variety of desert wildflowers that bloom in Spring and Summer.

-The edible fruit bearing plants growing in Mojave Garden are: Wonderful Pomegranates, Jujube, Plum, Brown Turkey Fig, Assorted Pricklypear, Thompson Seedless Grape, Blueberry bush, and Raspberry bush.
-We have tried other trees, but they did not survive because of our in our desert soil, our colder winters, or our low-watering methods.
+The edible fruit bearing plants currently growing in Mojave Garden are: Wonderful Pomegranates, Jujube, Plum, Brown Turkey Fig, and assorted Pricklypear.

 Watch our Instagram Stories for the relaxing task of watering the plants.